DevExpress-Examples/blazor-default-settings/Readme.md

 # DevExpress Blazor Components - Set predefined settings for the specific component

-In case of a large web application, controls usually have the same settings on different pages.
-The recommended Blazor approach is to specify the component settings in the markup.
-It is possible to override the **SetParametersAsync** method to specify default settings for Blazor components in your application.
-However, we do not recommend that you use this approach as it is not natural for Blazor applications.
-We also do not test this approach to specify predefined settings with all our controls, so you can use it with your own risk.
+Controls usually have the same settings for different pages of a large web application, and we recommend that you specify the component settings in markup.
+You can also override the **SetParametersAsync** method to specify the default settings for Blazor components in your application.
+However, we do not recommend that you use this approach because it is not a common approach in Blazor.
+Use it at your own risk.

 ![Grid with predefined settings and default](images/result.png)

-Create a component that inherits from our Blazor control and overrides the **SetParametersAsync** method.
-In this method, set the necessary default values for the **public** properties before you call the base method.
-You can initialize properties with custom default values in the markup because the base method is called after your custom settings.
-We do not recommend that you override and change values of any protected properties.
+Create an inheritor from our Blazor control that overrides the **SetParametersAsync** method.
+In this method, set the default values for the public properties before you call the base method.
+You can initialize properties with custom default values in markup because the base method is called after your custom settings.
+We do not recommend that you override and change the values of protected properties.

 In this example, the [MyDataGrid](./CS/DxBlazorComponentsDefaultSettings/Components/MyDataGrid.cs) component contains the inherited **DxDataGrid** component whose **PageSize**, **ShowFilterRow**, and **ShowGroupPanel** properties contain new default values.
-You can compare the **MyDataGrid** component with the default **DxDataGrid** component on the [Index](./CS/DxBlazorComponentsDefaultSettings/Pages/Index.razor) page: they have the same settings in the markup.
+You can compare the **MyDataGrid** component with the default **DxDataGrid** component on the [Index](./CS/DxBlazorComponentsDefaultSettings/Pages/Index.razor) page to ensure they have the same settings in markup.

 You cannot use this approach for **DxChartXXXSeries** components and specify the **ValueField**, **ArgumentField**, **NameField**, and **PaneField** properties.